 “It’s a great question,” said Rachel Robertson, Bright Horizons vice president of learning and development, on our 2020 webinar, Raising Anti-Racist Kids: What to Say and Do.
 “You're not sitting your children down and telling them something and then it’s over,” she said.
 “It's about what you’re doing all the time.”

-Look critically at your books and toys.
+- Look critically at your books and toys.
 Families often gravitate to stories and toys that feel familiar.
-But that limits your children’s world view to people who look just like them.
+But that limits your children’s worldview to people who look just like them.
 Worse, some of the old favorites we knew from childhood may actually perpetuate racial bias.
-Instead, look for stories like “The Snowy Day” that depict black characters doing familiar things.
 Likewise, choose play figurines with the same critical eye on diversity.
 “Diversity can be found in stories and toys,” says Rachel.
 “But you have to intentionally seek them out.”

-Expand and broaden your circle.
+- Expand and broaden your circle.
 The same tendencies that limit what we see in playthings can also limit perspectives in real life.
-“Many of us live don’t live in places that organically provide multiple perspectives,” says Rachel.
+“Many of us don’t live in places that organically provide multiple perspectives,” says Rachel.
 If yours is a homogeneous world, step out of it: attend community cultural celebrations; visit museums; expand your dining repertoire to new restaurants and foods.
-They key is to choose activities and ideas your family enjoys.
+The key is to choose activities and ideas your family enjoys.
 “Do those things where you can learn about or be around people that are different,” says Rachel.
-“Natural relationships will evolve those experiences.”

-Tap into fairness and justice — and take action.
+- Tap into fairness and justice — and take action.
 Racial injustice doesn’t only happen on the world stage; it’s on the school bus, the playground, in class.
-Role playing, then, does more than just define the social, emotional, and psychological impacts of racism — but also what to do when kids encounter it.
 Talk together about tangible ways to stand up to discrimination and injustice — whether that means acting boldly in the face of unfairness you encounter, or exploring how to contribute to justice on a larger level.